slf-dot-ch/snowmicropyn/docs/develop.rst

 `test PyPI`_.
 The project maintainer must grant your account the necessary rights so your user is able to deploy releases.

+The documentation is built automatically on each code push, so as long as you adhere to documentation standards everything should work out of the box.
-To **release** updated **documentation**, you need an account on `Read the Docs`_.
+To manage the **documentation**'s builds however you need an account on `Read the Docs`_ (you can also use your GitHub account) where the control panel will let you work on all branches.
 The project maintainer must grant your account the necessary rights so your user is able to deploy releases.

 Git Hash
 --------